savvypianist/savvypianist/README.md

-- 👋 Hi, I’m @savvypianist, a front-end developer from Nigeria.
+- 👋 Hi, I’m @savvypianist, a front-end developer from Nigeria
-- 👀 I’m interested in modern design trends and technologies.
+- 👀 I’m interested in modern design trends and technologies
-- 🌱 I’m currently learning HTML, CSS(and Sass), Javascript(Full Stack) and Python,
+- 🌱 I’m currently learning HTML, CSS(and Sass), Javascript(Full Stack) and Python
-- 💞️ I’m looking to collaborate on visually pleasing and functional ideas.
+- 💞️ I’m looking to collaborate on visually pleasing and functional ideas
 - 📫 Follow me on Instagram @_odafe

 <!---